peta-pico/nanopub-api/README.md

     $ docker build -t nanopub/grlc .

-To update without updating to latest grlc version, change first line of Dockerfile to:
+To update without updating to latest grlc version, change first line of Dockerfile from "FROM clariah/grlc:latest" to "FROM nanopub/grlc:latest".

-    FROM nanopub/grlc:latest